chef/automate/components/docs-chef-io/content/automate/ha_troubleshooting.md

 ### Post Automate HA deployment if the chef-server service is in a critical state

-- Run the command on Automate HA chef-server node `journalctl --follow --unit chef-automate` if getting a 500 internal server error with the data-collector endpoint, it means that Chef Infra Server is not able to communicate to the Chef Automate data-collector endpoint ssh to the Automate HA Chef Infra Server, and get the token and automate-lb-url from the config.
+- Run the command on Automate HA chef-server node `journalctl --follow --unit chef-automate`

+- If getting a 500 internal server error with the data-collector endpoint, it means that Chef Infra Server is not able to communicate to the Chef Automate data-collector endpoint.
+- ssh to the Automate HA Chef Infra Server and get the token and automate-lb-url from the config.
 Run `chef-automate config show` to get the config.

 ```cmd
   export endpoint="AUTOMATE LB URL"